olpeh/olpeh.github.io/_posts/2018-04-03-i-learned-frp-by-learning-cyclejs.md

 You can also support Cycle.js.

+## Learn More

-## Interested in learning more?
-Check out these resources
+If you are interested in learning more, check out these resources:

 - [PolyConf 16 / Dynamics of change: why reactivity matters/ Andre Staltz](https://www.youtube.com/watch?v=v68ppDlvHqs)
 - [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)